Bar category of modules and homotopy adjunction for tensor functors: Bar category of modules

 is the analogous natural transformation \eqref{eqn-double-B-dual-natural-transformation} of endofunctors of $\modbarB$ applied to $\aM$.

 It follows from the description of the adjunction unit \eqref{eqn-M-bartimes-adjunction-unit} that the $\modbarB$ map

 is defined by the $\modB$ map

 If $M$ is $\B$-perfect, $\aM$ is perfect.
-On the other hand, $\barA$ is h-projective and both left and right perfect.
-It follows by \cite[Prop.
-2.5 and 2.14]{AnnoLogvinenko-SphericalDGFunctors} that $\aM \otimes_\B \barB$ is $h$-projective and perfect, and hence so is $\left(\aM \otimes_\B \barB\right)^\B$.
+On the other hand, $\barB$ is h-projective and both left and right perfect.
+By \cite[Prop.
+2.5 and 2.14]{AnnoLogvinenko-SphericalDGFunctors} when tensoring an $h$-projective (resp. perfect) bimodule with a bimodule which is $h$-projective (resp. perfect) on the side not involved in the tensor product the result is $h$-projective (resp. perfect).
+It follows that $\aM \otimes_\B \barB$ is $h$-projective and perfect, and hence so is $\left(\aM \otimes_\B \barB\right)^\B$.
 Thus the last map in the composition above is a quasi-isomorphism.
 On the other hand, the first two maps define a natural transformation $\id \rightarrow (-)^{\B\B}$ of endofunctors of $\B$.
 It is an isomorphism on representables, and hence a quasi-isomorphism on all $h$-projective and perfect modules, cf.~\cite[\S2.2]{AnnoLogvinenko-SphericalDGFunctors}.
 In particular, it is a quasi-isomorphism on $\aM \otimes_\B \barB$.
 Thus \eqref{eqn-modB-map-underlying-double-dual-nat-transform-in-modbarB} is a quasi-isomorphism.

 We conclude that for a $\B$-perfect $M$ the $\AmodB$ map which defines \eqref{eqn-double-B-dual-natural-transformation-of-bimodules-applied-to-M} is a quasi-isomorphism, since its every fiber over $\A$ is.
 It follows from Cor.~\ref{cor-criterion-for-modbar-morphism-to-be-homotopy-equivalence} that \eqref{eqn-double-B-dual-natural-transformation-of-bimodules-applied-to-M} itself is a homotopy equivalence, as desired.